Texas coast, Caribbean ocean, eastern Mexican coastline and coastal areas of the eastern U.S.

 - Zoo staff retrieve and treat injured and stranded sea turtles along the upper Texas coast.

-- In 2020, 81 wild sea turtles received medical care from the Zoo’s veterinary team.
+- In 2021, over 100 wild sea turtles received medical care from the Zoo’s veterinary team.

 - The Zoo partners with sea turtle conservation stakeholders in Texas to create sea turtle protection plans.